 Review on Ducks Inn

 The country cousin of Duck's at Le Marche Noir in Edinburgh (now open only for private functions), this restaurant is housed in the extensively re-vamped Kilspindie Hotel, some 20 minutes' drive from the city centre.
-Informal meals are served in the Donald's Bar Bistro, named after Malcolm Duck's father and is the more casual option to the sister restaurant Ducks, where the attention focuses on upbeat modern food offered in a cosy dining room.
+Informal meals including a great selection of tapas are served in their popular bar, decorated with memorabilia collected by Malcolm over the years, it is the more casual option to the restaurant, where the attention focuses on upbeat modern food offered in a cosy dining room.

 Ducks Inn is also featured in: AA GuideRate this Restaurant